What are Unemployment Benefits?

-2. You can file your first claim in one of the two ways: by calling the TeleClaim Center or visiting a One-Stop Career Center close to you.
+- You can file your first claim in two ways: by calling the TeleClaim Center or visiting a One-Stop Career Center close to you.
 It might not be possible to file an initial claim online in some states.

-4. If you have received severance pay upon your separation from work, you may still be eligible for unemployment benefits, so it is still important to call to file your initial claim during your first week of total or partial unemployment.
+- If you have received severance pay upon your separation from work, you may still be eligible for unemployment benefits.
+So it is still important to call and file your initial claim during your first week of total or partial unemployment.

-5. If eligible for unemployment benefits, you can expect to receive your first payment in 3-4 weeks if there are no issues with your claim.
+- If eligible for unemployment benefits, you can expect to receive your first payment within 3-4 weeks if there are no issues with your claim.

 - Your Social Security Number